-With hurricane Florence making her way up the East Coast, the Maryland Department of Agriculture has put out tips to pet and livestock owners on how best to prepare for hurricane season.
-To read the full MDA press release, click here: http://news.maryland.gov/mda/press-release/2018/09/10/maryland-department-of-agriculture-urges-hurricane-preparedness-plans-to-include-pets-livestock/
+With hurricane Florence making her way up the East Coast, Maryland Department of Agriculture has put out several tips on how best to prepare for hurricane season.

 Below are recommendations specific for farm owners to prepare for hurricanes or tornadoes that may impact our area:

 - Pump and collect adequate supplies of drinking water in case of electrical failures.

 - Top off all gasoline, propane, and other fuel tanks.